tcbrindle/NanoRange/README.md

  * `istreambuf_iterator`
  * `ostreambuf_iterator`

-In addition, NanoRange provides an implementation of `subrange` from [P0789].
+Lastly, NanoRange provides an implementation of `subrange` from [P0896].
 This can be used to turn an iterator/sentinel pair into in range, or as a `span`-like view of a subset of another range.

 ### Algorithms ###